 Commercial development is concentrated on Errol, Leveson, Victoria and Queensberry streets.
 Errol Street is especially notable for its intactness and distinguished buildings, with commercial activity dating from the 1850s, and complemented by the remarkable town hall development of the 1870s-1880s.
 This street, together with this area of Queensberry Street, is the village focus of North Melbourne, and is given emphasis by the town hall tower which has historically dominated the precinct and remains visible from distances.
-Victoria Street is also a highly intact commercial street, with generally consistent two-storey Victorian shops to both sides of the street, between Errol and Peel streets.
-Sections of Victoria Street to the east and west of Capel Street are substantially intact to their early twentieth century state.
+Victoria Street is also a highly intact commercial street, with generally consistent twostorey Victorian shops to both sides of the street, between Errol and Peel streets.
+Sections of Victoria Street to their early twentieth century state.